-This event is emitted when the server responds with the HTML, before the HTML is used to change a fragment.
+This event is emitted after the server response was loaded, but before the HTML is used to change a fragment.

 Event listeners may call event.preventDefault()